 The practice of being in the now has been elusive for me from time to time and I cannot even blame New York for it, though I have noticed folks outside of New York are a lot more laid back and do not lose it when they have to wait more than 8 minutes for their food to be served at restaurants.

-We live in a time where we have a million ways to escape the present moment such as replaying past scenarios, obsessing over the future, multi-tasking, watching reality shows, throwing tantrums on Twitter or in real life, the list goes on and on.
+We live in a time where we have a million ways to escape the present moment such as replaying past scenarios, obsessing over the future, multi-tasking, watching reality shows, staring at the phone, throwing tantrums on Twitter, the list goes on and on.
 No wonder drugs such as Ambien, Prozac and Xanax are household favorites next to sugar and Plasma TV.

 Come back to the breath, come back to this moment.
-I could either allow it to unfold, or I could launch into full attack mode by fighting the smell and the crowd with endless mental chatter that would soon lead me to doubt my own sanity.
+I could either allow it to unfold, or I could launch into full attack mode by fighting the smell and the crowd with endless mental chatter.
 Speaking from experience, I had never won that fight and despite the ferocious battle in my head, reality would always go on like the love from the movie Titanic.

 Back to the breath, the breath that connects us to the source.